Seatis/my-teaching-materials/project/p2p-chat/README.md

 Try your environment variables on heroku as well: [This article](https://devcenter.heroku.com/articles/config-vars)

+[Read the logs](https://devcenter.heroku.com/articles/logging) on heroku not just on your local machine, to achive it first install the [heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli)

 ### Client Id, Peer address

 Each application should store a uniq id (string), that is different from each of the other.